wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 Follow these steps assuming the current working directory is the root of git working copy and you want to prepare distribution for the version x.y.z:

-1. Run "./build/tools/svn-find-native-eols.pl > ../eol-native" (if you have
+1. Run `./build/tools/svn-find-native-eols.pl > ../eol-native` (if you have
    an existing svn checkout, pass it to the script to make it run much faster, but take care to have up to date sources in the working tree).

-2. Run "./build/tools/git-make-release x.y.z" to create source archives
+2. Run `./build/tools/git-make-release x.y.z` to create source archives
    ../wxWidgets-x.y.z.{7z,tar.bz2,zip} and wxWidgets_x.y.z_Headers.zip.

-3. Run "./build/tools/make-html-docs x.y.z" to create HTML documentation
+3. Run `./build/tools/make-html-docs x.y.z` to create HTML documentation
    archives ../wxWidgets-x.y.z.{tar.bz2,zip}

 4. This step must be done under Windows as it relies on having hhc.exe, the